Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 2. **Contextual Feature Mapping**: While the model captures the latency penalty of standard branch hazards and memory accesses within its sliding window, it does not account for out-of-window dependencies or hardware-specific timing variations of physical implementations.

 3. **Instruction Scope**: Focused strictly on standard 8086 integer instruction sets.
-Modern AVX commands, obscure legacy interrupts, or non-aligned ISA instructions are dynamically caught and flagged with a [FATAL] hardware profile penalty.
+Modern AVX commands, obscure legacy interrupts, or non-aligned ISA instructions are dynamically caught and flagged with a [FATAL] diagnostic and excluded from latency estimation.

 ## Local Development Setup
 1. Clone the repository